grz0zrg/fas/README.md

 With OSC you can basically do whatever you want, feeding SuperCollider synths or other parameters (fx etc.) for example.

-The granular synthesis part is being actively developed (and was quickly hacked into FAS :P), you can't have additive and granular synthesis at the same time at the moment, both need a different version of FAS (compile with the -DGRANULAR for granular synthesis), all the grains are loaded from audio files found in the "grains" folder (put your .wav or .flac audio files there), FAS will load them all into memory at the moment, this feature is WIP and many things may change, it is a very simple granular synthesis right now.
+The granular synthesis part is being actively developed, you can have additive and granular synthesis at the same time with different output channel, all the grains are loaded from audio files found in the "grains" folder (put your .wav or .flac audio files there), FAS will load them all into memory at the moment, this feature is WIP and many things may change.

+With granular synthesis method, Blue pixel value is mapped to sample index and Alpha value is mapped to grain index, this is a WIP mapping.

 **Can be used as a raw generic additive/granular synthesizer if you feed it correctly! :)**

 ### Packets

-To communicate with FAS, there is only three type of packets, the first byte is the packet identifier, below is the expected data for each packets :
+To communicate with FAS, there is only four type of packets, the first byte is the packet identifier, below is the expected data for each packets :

 Synth settings, packet identifier 0 :
 ```c